On this page

 Common Falling Dream Scenarios

-Falling dreams manifest in several typical patterns:
+Falling dreams often manifest in recognizable patterns:

 Spiritual and Psychological Meaning